 Content Migration Approaches

 Manual migration is one of the scenarios for content migration.
 Unfortunately, I have hardly ever seen this go right.
-There are scenarios that can be more appropriate for your situation.
-Learn about these in our latest white paper.
+Some scenarios can be more appropriate for your situation.
+Learn about these in our white paper or reach out to speak with one of our experts.